jquant/jai-sdk/docs/source/quick_start.rst

 Getting your Authentication Key
 *******************************

-You need an Authorization Key to use the API backend of Jai.
+You need an Authentication Key to use the API backend of Jai.
 To get a Free trial key, please fill in the values with your information:

 .. code-block:: python